fvaras/school_admin_backend/README.md

 ## Important
 Currently, the project is in the design phase.
 However, I have made it public so that you can view my work and progress.
+The database I choose was Supabase, so you could experiment some delay in the responses from the API

 ## Tech stack
 - C#